devil-1964/education_github/README.md

 # Education Github Clone Website

 Welcome to the Education Github Clone Website project!
-We're on a journey to clone the GitHub Education Website for beginners.
-Join us and help make our website as beautiful as [GitHub Education](https://education.github.com/students).
+Our mission is to replicate the GitHub Education Website for beginners.
+Join us in this exciting journey to create a beautiful and functional educational platform.

+**Project Inspiration**: We are inspired by the design and features of [GitHub Education](https://education.github.com/students).

 ## Table of Contents
 - [Contributing](#contributing)